Easy California Corbina Recipe for a Fresh Coastal Dinner

 Cleaning the Fish

-Rinse Corbina under cold water, scale from tail to head, gut, and remove organs.
-Rinse cavity and pat dry, ensuring no scales or bones remain.
+Rinse Corbina under cold water, scale from tail to head using a spoon or scaler, and gut by slicing from vent to gills, removing organs.
+Rinse the cavity thoroughly, pat dry, and fillet if desired, ensuring no scales or bones remain for a pristine **Pacific fish recipe**.

 Marinating Techniques

-Marinate fillets in a mix of lemon juice, olive oil, garlic, and herbs for 1 hour in the fridge, turning occasionally for even flavor.
+Marinate fillets in a blend of 2 tbsp lemon juice, 2 tbsp olive oil, 2 minced garlic cloves, and 1 tbsp parsley for 1 hour in the fridge, turning every 20 minutes for even flavor infusion.
+Keep refrigerated (≤40°F/4°C) to maintain freshness.

 Cooking Methods